santorsola-teaching/class-lab-adv-omics/L17_rnaseq_running/rnaseq_exercise.md

 ### Read results

-In the ```results``` directory in your bucket, you should see now:
+In the ```results``` directory in your bucket, you should see now the salmon directory
-- a single VCF file from joint variant calling
-- one VCF file for sample_01
-- one VCF file for sample_02

-To copy you VCF files, you can type on your cloud shell:
+To check file content you can copy a file using your cloud shell:
 ```

 gsutil cp gs://results-in-your-bucket/salmon/salmon.merged.gene_counts.tsv .